 - Support need for ISO standard?
-Passed 7/0/12 - Support this submission being sent to FDIS?
-6/1/13 - 1 comment with the China NB vote.
+Passed 11/0/7 - 1 comment with the China NB Abstain vote. - 1 set of (4) comments with the India NB Approve vote.

 The comments have been processed in a timely manner using the mechanisms defined and agreed in 6N15606.
 This document provides the responses from IEEE 802 to the comments by China NB on this ballot.